 "There has been no single case where a social network was prosecuted for this by the authorities.
 This is why civil society has to get involved, looking for ways to demand the removal of such content.
 We as an NGO act as representative for the affected communities which are subject to hostility and incitements of hatred on a daily basis.
 Thus we can build pressure on the platforms in the long term."

-Interestingly, the lawsuit does not appear to be being brought under Germany's long-standing hate speech takedown law -- aka NetzDG -- which, at least on paper, gives regulators the power to sanction platforms up to tens of millions of dollars if they fail to swiftly remove illegal content that's reported to them.
+Interestingly, it does not appear that the lawsuit is being brought under Germany's long-standing hate speech takedown law -- aka NetzDG -- which, at least on paper, gives regulators the power to sanction platforms up to tens of millions of dollars if they fail to swiftly remove illegal content that's reported to them.

 But, as Ballon notes, there have not been any NetzDG prosecutions related to content takedown breaches (although messaging app Telegram was recently fined a small amount for breaches related to not having proper reporting channels or legal representation in place).